kdeldycke/awesome-billing/readme.md

 - “Billing is not complex on purpose: it's the price to pay for elasticity.” ([source](https://twitter.com/kdeldycke/status/1214160678363246592)) - Or why you're likely to get an endless stream of complaining users if choosing utility pricing scheme: while accurate to the (milli-)cent, this model is frustrating for customers not ready to invest time grasping the underlaying concepts.

+- [Octane's Meter Types](https://docs.getoctane.io/docs/meter-types#gauges) - Nice illustrations of the quantization applied to time and value quantums on variable usages.

 - [Riemann sum](https://en.wikipedia.org/wiki/Riemann_sum) - The starting point about quantization of usage.

 - [Allen's interval algebra](https://en.wikipedia.org/wiki/Allen%27s_interval_algebra) - Implementing usage-based pricing is tricky, and this algebra will help you organize temporal reasoning.
 Also see this [Stack Overflow question with clean schema](https://stackoverflow.com/questions/12069082/allens-interval-algebra-operations-in-sql?rq=1).